 Mid June, 2018 – Finalists for the 2018 Int’l Latino Book Awards will be announced.
 Finalists will receive a comprehensive package that will help promote and market your book

-The Award Winning Author Recognition Weekend schedule will be set in late 2018.
+September 8, 2018 – The Award Winning Author Recognition Weekend.
 The 3 days of activities include the Int’l Latino Book Awards Ceremony, the Los Angeles Latino Book Family Festival, and the Award Winning Author Celebration Night.

 The Int’l Award Winning Author Tour will continue through the end of the year & beyond

 The International Latino Book Awards has grown over the last 17 years to become the largest Latino literary and cultural awards in the USA.
 Over the years 2,171authors and publishers have been honored for their work with Children’s, Young Adult, Nonfiction, Fiction, eBooks, Design, Translation, and Best First Books.
 The books have been in English, Spanish, Portuguese, and bilingual formats.